Gerrard Winstanley and the True Levellers

 Don't forget that there is a movie about Winstanley and The Diggers, particularly useful if you're suffering from insomnia.
 (Don't get me wrong, it's a great historical recreation, it's just rather slow.)

-Gerrard Winstanley was born in Wigan in 1609, a fact that is celebrated in the self proclaimed nation's pie capital with a memorial garden and an annual music festival - The Wigan Digger's Festival.
+Gerrard/Gerard Winstanley (it looks like he may have spelled his name Jerrard) was born in Wigan in 1609, a fact that is celebrated in the self proclaimed nation's pie capital with a memorial garden and an annual music festival - The Wigan Digger's Festival.